DZimo/WindowSill.Extensions/src/WindowSill.SimpleCalculator/README.md

-# Color Picker
+# Simple Calculator

-Community extension of a Color Picker for WindowsSill Windows bar.
+Community extension of a simple Calculator.